yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 And that is all.
 This time, we used most good practices.
-We may have used another way to generate the form but this is beyond the scope of this tutorial.
+We may have used another way to generate the form but we'll see this in the next section.

 Just try it by [clicking here](http://localhost:3000/new).